JuliaStats/Klara.jl/README.md

 configuration.
 The main defining components of a job are the *model*, *sampler* and *runner*.
 Once set up, the job can be run or resumed.

 *Chains* form the building block for managing the output of MCMC simulations.
 Jobs return chains.
-Output management, MCMC diagnostics and summary statistics can be performed on chains.
+Descriptive statistics, MCMC diagnostics and output processing can be performed on chains.

 See the [package documentation](http://mcmcjl.readthedocs.org/en/latest/) (WIP) for more details.

 ## Main Components of MCMC Chains in Julia